 Interlibrary Loan Assistants package items for mailing.
 They retrieve books from the library shelves.
 They scan and/or photocopy articles and book chapters.
 This position requires some lifting and the ability to push book carts.
 Attention to detail is required.
 They also assist with special projects as needed.
 Click Here to Apply

 Technical Services Assistants sort, stamp, label and cover books, journals, magazines, and other library materials.
 Manual dexterity and attention to detail are required.
 This position requires some lifting and the ability to push book carts.
 Student workers also assist with special projects as needed.
 Must have your own reliable transportation as this position is located in the Pepperdine Calabasas facility.
 Shuttle services are not offered for this position.
 Click Here to Apply

 Special Collections Student Assistants complete various tasks and projects related to preservation and organization of rare books and archival materials.
 Projects may include retrieving and shelving rare books and documents, digitizing photographs and documents, completing inventories, entering data into special collections databases, and special projects.
 This position requires some lifting.
 Attention to detail, the ability to work independently, and the ability to work carefully with fragile materials are also required.
-These hours will be worked in the Pepperdine Calabasas facility during the hours of 8am to 5pm, Monday to Friday.
-Special Collections Student Assistants must have reliable transportation, as shuttle services are not offered for this position.
+These hours will be worked at Payson Library on the Malibu campus during the hours of 8am to 5pm, Monday to Friday.
 Click here to Apply

 The Digitization Project Assistant's primary responsibility is to scan and upload historic photographs from the University Archives under the direct supervision of the Librarian for Digital Curation and Publication.
 Situated in Special Collections and University Archives (Payson 324), this is a 10 hours per week position, flexibly scheduled between 9am-5pm, Monday to Friday.
 Requirements include an attention to detail, comfort with PCs, and the ability to work carefully with fragile materials.